 dCache supports accessing the checksum through a pseudo file like

 .(get)(/pnfs/...)(checksum) .
 So if the input directory is in pnfs space we can read the checksum directly out of it and add it to the metadata.
 Or if the file already has metadata we should compare the db checksum to the actual one and reject the file if there's a mismatch.

 Since dzero/cdf don't support adler32 checksums it should be possible to disable this feature.

-#2 Updated by Dennis Box almost 5 years ago
+#2 Updated by Dennis Box about 5 years ago

 - Status changed from Assigned to Feedback